 From all accounts, getting into research is one of the more rewarding experiences students can have in college.
 Research can open doors - academic or career - that you hadn't imagined before.
 Delve into a topic and seek answers to questions of great interest to you.
 Establish an easy camaraderie with one of the faculty or graduate students.
 Here's how...

-URAP.
-Apprentice with a faculty member in the Undergraduate Research Apprentice Program (URAP).
-The URAP program provides opportunities for you to work with faculty on some cutting-edge research.
+Apprentice with a faculty member in the campus-wide Undergraduate Research Apprentice Program (URAP).
+The campus URAP program provides opportunities for you to work with faculty on some cutting-edge research, and is distinct from the department-based E-URAP program.
 Working closely with faculty, you can cultivate professional relationships, enhance your research skills, and deepen your knowledge and skills in areas of special interest.
-Applications are online.
-For a complete listing and description of research projects, check out the URAP website or stop by 2412 Dwinelle Hall.
+For a complete listing and description of research projects, check out the URAP Website or stop by 2412 Dwinelle Hall.

 Design Your Own Research